xzhangfordham/CISTutorials/remoteLoginMobaXtermWindows.md

 ![Accessed server](docs/assets/CISWork16.png)

-If you want to log off of the server, you can type exit into the terminal window and press **Enter**.
+If you want to log off of the server, you can type "exit" into the terminal window and press **Enter**.

 **Congratulations!** You now know how to log on to a server using MobaXterm!